Alfred Hitchcock Presents Collectors’ Guide

 Here’s a roundup of Universal’s US releases; Season…

-The easiest legitimate way to watch both complete series is via streaming on US-only Hulu and Universal-owned Peacock, or Roku (US, Canada, UK), which can also be had anywhere with a decent VPN.
 But the best DVD solution has finally arrived with Australia’s latest re-releases from Via Vision; their sets are all confirmed as NTSC and region 0, so will play in any machine worldwide.
 For good measure, season three of Hour also includes the superb, Hitch-directed “Incident at a Corner”, a standout episode from Startime, a 1959–1960 colour anthology series produced by Harrison and Hitch.

 Madman Entertainment in Australia originally released both series complete and unedited but in 10 separate-season sets (2009–2013, PAL, region 4), clearly distinguishable by their large yellow ratings logo.
 They’re long deleted and quite pricey, and Oz eBay’s your best bet for them: Presents and Hour.

 France also has both series boxed complete and separate, courtesy of Elephant Films.
-But, along with Universal’s incomplete foreign-language DVDs, episodes frequently have localised titles and insert shots, and Hitch’s specially-shot French-language intros on many of the later episodes (and German, on the above).
+But, along with Universal’s incomplete foreign-language DVDs, episodes frequently have localised titles and insert shots, and Hitch’s specially-shot French-language intros on many of the later episodes (and German/Hour, on the above).

 More trailers